filecoin-project/devgrants/README.md

 ---

 ### Open Grant
 Do you have an idea for pushing the Filecoin ecosystem forward?
-Grants of upt $50,000+ are available to support novel ideas that advance the Filecoin ecosystem, bring significant new usage, or directly advance the Filecoin mission statement.
+Grants up to $50,000+ are available to support novel ideas that advance the Filecoin ecosystem, bring significant new usage, or directly advance the Filecoin mission statement.

 [**LEARN MORE ABOUT OPEN GRANTS**](https://github.com/filecoin-project/devgrants/tree/master/open-grants) **AND** [**APPLY FOR AN OPEN GRANT**](https://github.com/filecoin-project/devgrants/issues/new?assignees=&labels=&template=open-grant-application.md&title=)